jaycsee/symcalc/README.md

 Installation is not required to use the calculator.
 Simply clone this repository and run `interact.py` to get started.
 If you wish to install the package to create your own applications, review and run the `install.py` script.
 This package is not available on PyPI.

 This repository makes use of abstract syntax trees, which are version-specific features of Python.
-Because of this, the calculator is only tested to work on Python 3.10, and is unlikely to work in previous versions.
+Because of this, the default calculator is only tested to work on Python 3.10, and is unlikely to work in previous versions.
 Please update Python to the latest version.

 ## Getting Started